 John C. Maxwell

 Simply put, a goal is something that you aim to achieve within a set amount of time.
 For most people, goals stay within the realm of wishful thinking and new year’s resolutions.
-This is largely because we don’t approach goal-setting smartly.
+This is mostly because we don’t approach goal-setting smartly.

-There is an emotional (the desire) and a physical (the actioning) aspect to goal achievement that fundamentally separate “I want to lose weight” thinking from “I will lose 5kgs by the end of April, so I can wear my jeans again and feel good.”
+There is an emotional (the desire) and a physical (the actioning) aspect to goal achievement that fundamentally separates “I want to lose weight” thinking from “I will lose 5kgs by the end of April, so I can wear my jeans again and feel good.”
 Spot the difference?

 At the risk of revealing my age, I’m going to ask you to visualise what we used to call a ‘Kodak moment’.
 This is a moment that you either did capture in a photo or one that you wished you had.
-It may have been a wedding, the birth of a child or an experience, such as bungee jumping.
-The reason you can recall the moment so vividly, with or without the aid of a photo, is the strong emotion that is associated with it.
+It may have been a wedding, the birth of a child, or an experience, such as bungee jumping.
+The reason you can recall the moment so vividly, with or without the aid of a photo, is the powerful emotion that is associated with it.